-To register to attend the Annual Meeting you must submit proof of your proxy power (legal proxy) reflecting your holdings in WashREIT along with your name and email address to Computershare.
+Submit proof of your proxy power (legal proxy) from your broker or bank reflecting your holdings in WashREIT along with your name and email address to Computershare.
 Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m.
-Eastern Time, on May 21, 2021.
+Eastern Time, on May 23, 2022.